vhegde91/egm_tnp_analysis/README.md

 For ex, you want to get SFs for CutBasedTightNoIsoID, then copy the corresponding settings file to etc/config/settings_ele.py.
 Then use run.sh with ID name as arguement for doing all fits in one go, or follow EGM instructuctions one by one.

 >cp etc/config/settings_ele_wrtReco.py etc/config/settings_ele.py

 >./run.sh passingCutBasedTightNoIso94XV2

 Note: In run.sh, edit extraInfo for book-keeping purpose.
-Also summing up (final step after doing all fits) should be done manually.
+Also summing up (final step after doing all fits) should be done manually, or edit sumup.sh file according to the ID.

+>./sumup.sh

 ## General note on installation